osrg/ryu-book/en/source/switch_test_tool.rst

 This tool is used to verify the status of support by OpenFlow switch for the OpenFlow specification by conducting a flow entry and a meter entry registration/packet application to the test subject OpenFlow switch according to a test pattern file and comparing the result of processing by the OpenFlow switch of packet rewriting and transfer (or discard) against the expected processing result described in the test pattern file.

-This tool is compatible with FlowMod message and MeterMod message test of OpenFlow version 1.3.
+This tool is compatible with FlowMod message, MeterMod message and GroupMod message test of OpenFlow version 1.3.

 ============================= ===================================
 Test subject message          Corresponding parameters
 ============================= ===================================
 OpenFlow1.3 FlowMod message   match (Excludes IN_PHY_PORT)
+                              actions (Excludes SET_QUEUE)
-                              actions (Excludes SET_QUEUE, GROUP) OpenFlow1.3 MeterMod message  All
+OpenFlow1.3 MeterMod message  All
+OpenFlow1.3 GroupMod message  All
 ============================= ===================================